 In the South, sweet summer corn is a long anticipated signal that the seasons have finally shifted culinary gears.
+And by the time the Fourth of July rolls around, it’s time for my Blue Plate Corn on the Cob.
 On or off the cob, not a Sunday dinner goes by that corn isn’t somewhere on the table.
 As a kid growing up in a family of Southern cooks, my job was shucking the corn for every backyard barbecue or evening supper.
 Stripping back the husks and pulling out the strands of silky golden “hair”, I would occasionally find a worm or two to torment my sister with.
 But, husking a couple dozen ears of yellow sweet corn was as much fun as it was to eat.

 Over the years, I’ve amassed a lengthy repertoire of fresh corn dishes for my Acadiana Table.
 Good Southern recipes along with spicy Cajun cooking traditions elevate corn into tasty casseroles, soups, salads, and side dishes of all kinds.
 But, there’s always been one stumbling block — corn on the cob.
 Everybody loves it, but nobody quite knows what to do with it except boil it and butter it.
 Well, hear me out and I will change that with my Cajun recipe for Blue Plate Corn on the Cob that will redefine your corn experience this July 4th holiday.